mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 Drawing a histogram is often useful when deciding the threshold of anomaly scores.
 Remember that the RCF algorithm is unsupervised learning.
 The algorithm itself cannot decide the threshold value.
 We need to set the threshold value according to past experience or expert judgment.
 In this example, we will choose a value around 5.

-Then, plot the timeseries again with the anomaly score exceeding this threshold.
-We ploted 3 timeseries of urls, users, clikcks features and marked the anomalies as a point.
+Then, plot the time series again with the anomaly score exceeding this threshold.
+We ploted 3 time series of urls, users, clikcks features and marked the anomalies as a point.

 ![](imgs/rcf1.png)